CharlesLiuCool/notebook/Computer Science 122/Exam 1 Review Guide.md

 o Think: have a pointer to memory that is no longer accessible

 **What is defensive programming?**
-o We check to see if lists are empty inside our corresponding removal
+- We check to see if lists are empty inside our corresponding removal
 functions

- Some implementations add preconditions to deleteNode ( ) not
+- Some implementations add preconditions to `deleteNode ( )` not empty

-empty
-Other Topics
+### Other Topics
 Compare and contrast char `*str` vs. `str[]`, and char `*str[]` vs. `char str[][]`
 1. A `char *` needs to point to some allocated memory; this memory may be
 allocated dynamically or via another automatic local variable